thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/integrations/index.md

 - `success=true`: Number of integrations in `STARTED` state.
 - `success=false`: Number of integrations in `FAILED` state.

-These values are updated whenever an integration changes state.
+These values are updated whenever any integration changes state.
 They help admins understand the **real-time health** of all running integrations across types.

 **3. Integration Uplink Queue Stats**

-These metrics summarize the state of the **uplink Kafka topic**, which is used by the executor to send stats and lifecycle events back to TBMQ.
+These metrics summarize the state of the **uplink Kafka topic**, which is used by the executor to send error, statistics and lifecycle events back to TBMQ.

 Example:
 ```